Chocolate Haystacks Birds Nest Cookies Recipe

 KEYWORD: birds nest cookies, chocolate haystacks

 Don’t forget to share your chocolate haystacks with us on Instagram.
 Looking for more quick and delicious recipes?
-Find them all right here with a few bites to go along with them!
+Find them all right here!

 Please note that we may earn a commission for some of the above affiliate links.
 However, products featured are independently selected and personally well-loved by us!